SEX THERAPY IN SINGAPORE – COUPLE COUNSELLING FOR INTIMACY ISSUES

 For many people, problems arise because they have somehow decided that there is a hierarchy to sex.
 Sex therapists have observed that people narrowly define sex as intercourse.
 Every other sexual act outside of intercourse is just foreplay and whatever else they do in the bedroom doesn’t count if they don’t have intercourse.
 People also qualify their orgasms as well.
 For a lot of people if they don’t orgasm through intercourse somehow it doesn’t count or it’s not as good.

 This narrowly defined definition of sex can create problems for couples especially those that have partners that find sex painful due to endometriosis, lower back pain or other issues that can cause painful sex.
+As such, seeking sex therapy at our centre in Singapore will allow couples to understand their intimacy issues better and find ways to solve them.

 Not all porn use means addiction or problem behavior